-Born in Southland, Deborah has performed in operas, musicals, contemporary Māori music, arts festivals, proms, concerts, recitals, self-accompanied guitar and voice recitals and special events throughout New Zealand and Australia, as well as in the UK, China, Hong Kong, Rarotonga, Papua New Guinea and South Africa.
+Born in Southland, New Zealand, Deborah has performed in operas, musical theatre, contemporary Māori music, arts festivals, proms, concerts, recitals, self-accompanied guitar and voice recitals, and special events throughout New Zealand and Australia, as well as in the UK, Asia Pacific Region, and South Africa.

-Deborah was fortunate to study voice with the late Beatrice Webster, the Young Artists Program of Opera Australia and Isabel Cunningham, graduating with a Masters of Music with Distinction in 2006 at the University of Otago under the supervision of Ms Cunningham and Professor Terence Dennis.
+Deborah was fortunate to study voice with the late Beatrice Webster, who was a pupil of Lucie Manèn.
+After studying with Mrs. Webster, Deborah studied for a year with the Young Artists Program of Opera Australia in 1994.
+Twelve years later, Deborah refreshed her voice with a Master of Music in 2006 at the University of Otago under the supervision of Ms. Cunningham (also a pupil of Mrs. Webster) and Professor Terence Dennis.